Some Buried Caesar

 Some Buried Caesar is a detective novel by American writer Rex Stout, the sixth book featuring his character Nero Wolfe.
 The story first appeared in abridged form in The American Magazine (December 1938), under the title "The Red Bull", it was first published as a novel by Farrar & Rinehart in 1939.
 In 2000 it was included in the list of the 100 Favorite Mysteries of the Century by the Independent Mystery Booksellers Association.

-Plot introduction

-We sat, the nephew and niece looking worried, Lily Rowan yawning, Pratt frowning.
-Wolfe heaved a sigh and emptied his glass.
+Title